 - Objective 2a: In FY 2023-2024, all MCBH staff will devote one percent of their time to continuing education promoting racial justice, equity, diversity, and inclusion.
-The format of this work will change over the course of the year to ensure ongoing staff engagement in the work.
-MCBH staff will also participate in four equity trainings in CY 2024 and take an annual equity education survey, as well as implicit bias tests. - Objective 2b: MCBH will offer at least one training or focus one month of continuing education on Native/Indigenous culture. - Objective 2c: MCBH will train staff regarding LGBTQA+ related issues on access, stigma, and therapeutic needs through either a training or a continuing education focus. - Objective 2d: MCBH staff will participate in state and community groups focused on justice, equity, diversity, inclusion, and cultural competence.
+The format of this work will change over the course of the year to ensure ongoing staff engagement in the work. - Objective 2b: MCBH will offer at least one training or focus one month of continuing education on Native/Indigenous culture. - Objective 2c: MCBH will train staff regarding LGBTQA+ related issues on access, stigma, and therapeutic needs through either a training or a continuing education focus. - Objective 2d: MCBH staff will participate in state and community groups focused on justice, equity, diversity, inclusion, and cultural competence.
 Some examples may include on the California Behavioral Health Directors' Association (CBHDA) Cultural Competency, Equity, and Social Justice Committee and the Eastern Sierra Pride group. - Objective 2e: MCBH will include a cultural competence and racial equity overview in every new employee onboarding process. - Objective 2f: The MCBH Equity Committee will continue to meet, create the equity work plan, and ensure the activities of the work plan are completed. - Objective 2g: Every interview conducted by MCBH will have at least one question focused on justice, equity, diversity, and inclusion.

-Notable changes: Added language to Objective 2a to include equity trainings in addition to continuing education.
+Notable changes: Removed language related to CY 2024 from Objective 2a.